 - BARNETT: The most trusted name in crossbows since 1962

-- Adjustable stock up to 2.
-5” for increased stability
+- Adjustable: Adjustable stock up to 2.5” for increased stability.

-- Compact design pistol crossbow with arrow speeds up to 175 FPS
+- Compact: Compact design pistol crossbow with arrow speeds up to 175 FPS.

-- Engineered for top-of-the-line speed, extreme accuracy, and dependability
+- Dependable Accuracy: Engineered for top-of-the-line speed, extreme accuracy, and dependability.

 - POWER & SPEED: This crossbow delivers exceptional performance with blazing speeds up to 405 FPS with 134 ft-lb of kinetic energy for hard-hitting performance on small to large game, ideal for both hunting and target shooting.